harsh07may/Olof-Music-Bot/README.md

 Type (npm i) in console
 ```

-🚨🚨 **Commiting your token to be accessed by others or making it public is strictly prohibited.So, dont share your token in any cost or use .gitignore to hide secrets** 🚨🚨
+🚨🚨 **Commiting your token to be accessed by others or making it public is strictly prohibited.** 🚨🚨

 ```json
 {